 Tools and the Development of Contemporary Society

 From the first stone hammer to modern day technology, our ability to make and propensity to use tools influences our physical, mental, and social evolution.
-At every step we make choices—for better or worse—that determine the challenges we face.
+At every step we make choices—for better or worse—that determine who we are and the challenges we face.

 Travel the Journey